-See Constitutional Court ruling no. 34, 7 February 1985.
+&lt;sup>3 See Constitutional Court ruling no. 34, 7 February 1985.

-&lt;sup>468 See Constitutional Court ruling no. 349, 23 June 1988, n.
+&lt;sup>4 See Constitutional Court ruling no. 349, 23 June 1988, n.
 349 and more recently n.
 124, 26 March 1991.

-Caruso 2004a.
+&lt;sup>5 Caruso 2004a.

-limited ether in time (contingency and/or emergency provisions) or subject, that is referring to specific issues.
+referring to specific issues.
 At an institutional level the regulatory powers traditionally assigned to the law have thus been devolved to collective bargaining and its resources of flexibility, adaptability and consensus.
 The result is a strategy to pursue flexibility in employment and the labour market that represents an alternative to deregulation.

-Flexibility has thus been introduced into the Italian system in very small doses, trying not to undermine the general mechanisms of the legal regulation of labour; the tool of choice to loosen the normative rigidity and legal standards, especially in the '80s and '90s, was the collective agreement (preferably national) stipulated by the most, or comparatively most, representative unions (see § 1.2.1.) .
+Flexibility has thus been introduced into the Italian system in very small doses, trying not to undermine the general mechanisms of the legal regulation of labour; the tool of choice to loosen the normative rigidity and legal standards, especially in the '80s and '90s, was the collective agreement (preferably national) stipulated by the most, or comparatively most, representative unions (see § 1.2.1.).